Helpful Tips For Elderly Care!

 U V W X Y Z

 That is why I felt that when my mom was in her 80s when my stepdad Charley died.
 There was no question that I would care for my mom as the primary caregiver for the next eight years.
 My mom clarified that she specifically, indeed, that she did not want to go into a nursing home.
 We worked things out by moving her back into her original house where I was living.
-Thankfully my mom was very intellectually sharp, yet her body was breaking down from diabetes, Asthma.
+Thankfully, my mom was very intellectually sharp, yet her body was breaking down from diabetes and asthma.
+My dad passed away in 1995 and struggled with Alzheimer’s and Dementia.
+Recently, I did a walk for Alzheimer’s to raise money to help end the terrible disease.

 That is understandable if you can not care for your parents, but many good caregiver companies can help you with your aging parents.
 I am working at “Right At Home Caregivers,” and I highly recommend them.
 If you care for an elderly loved one or friend, I can share the most important advice: “To take care of them as you want them to care for you.”
 This is the golden rule found in Luke 6:31 Do to others as you would have them do to you.